udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

     **Solution:** The Cloud Governance team will use Azure policy to control which Azure resources can be created, and also to grant exceptions.

     The first policy be the built-in policy **Allowed Resource Types**.
-They will choose each resource type that is permitted for use, and assign the policy at management group scope for the business units or even the entire organization.
+They will choose each resource type that is permitted for use and assign the policy at management group scope for the business units or even the entire organization.

     To permit exceptions, two approaches are possible.